CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step1.md

 ## Summary

- > **Note:** Before moving to the Next exercise enter the following command to exit from the PostgreSQL client.
+ > **Note:** Before moving to the next exercise enter the following command to exit from the PostgreSQL client.

    ```
    \q